choksheak/parse-args/README.md

 11. Option to either use imperative or object-oriented syntax style (depending on which style better fits the look-and-feel of your code base).
 12. Fun to use!
 (IMHO)

 Arguments-parsing is a non-standardized world with many caveats and corner cases.
-This library tries to avoid all that and stick to the basic minimum syntax for a clean-working CLI.
+This library tries to avoid all that and stick to the basic minimum syntax for a clean-working CLI (command-line interface).

 In summary, this library aims to be perfect for use in your CLI if you want something that is easy-to-use and can generate the help text automatically for you, thus saving you a lot of time!

+## Design philosophy

+parse-args is designed to offer full command line parsing control to the developer.
+This means that it returns all the parsed arguments, but does not handle much before or after that.
+Most CLIs have their own custom logic with dealing with the arguments, and parse-args fully supports that paradigm. parse-args does not box you into any particular paradigm, but frees you up to add whatever logic you need for your application without creating a burden to you.

+For example, in the most basic use case, you will just call `parseArgs()` without any arguments (using the default behavior) and get the parsed results.
+Then you will interpret the parsed results in whatever way you need for your application.The custom logic needed here is hard if not impossible to standardize, and parse-args does not attempt in any way to standardize it.

 ## Simple example